tamirj9/AWS_Design/README.md

   - Conditional Routing: Ensured that only validated data was processed.
   - Applied aggregation and join components to create a Curated Zone for advanced analytics.
 5. Data Pipeline Design and Implementation:
-- Built an end-to-end data pipeline in AWS Glue for seamless data ingestion, transformation, and storage.
+- Implementation of an end-to-end data pipeline in AWS Glue that will allow developers to ingest, transform, and store data efficiently.
-- Implemented the ETL process to automate the extraction, transformation, and loading of data into structured formats ready for analysis.
+- Utilized ETL to extract, transform, and load information into structured formats ready for analysis.
 6. Data Analysis and Publishing:
 - Leveraged AWS EC2 and AWS Athena to analyze the curated data and derive actionable insights.
 - Developed comprehensive visualizations and reports to present the analysis results, providing a clear overview of business licensing trends and optimization opportunities.

+**Deliverables**
+A comprehensive report detailing the methodology, analysis, and recommendations.
+Visualizations and dashboards to clearly present key insights.
+A presentation for stakeholders outlining the findings and proposed optimizations.

 **Visual Representations**